SwissDataScienceCenter/renku-data-services/DEVELOPING.md

    environment.
 2. In another terminal, run `vm-run` (headless) to start a vm running necessary external services, like the PostgreSQL database.
-3. Potentially run `poetry-fix-cfg` to alter the `pyvenv.cfg` so that poetry will use the env built by nix
+3. Run `poetry install` to install the python venv

 Then `make run`, `make tests` etc can be used as usual.

 The environment also contains other useful tools, like ruff-lsp, pyright and more.
 Instead of a vm, a development environment using NixOS containers is also available.

-The first invocation will take a while for the first run, as the python environment is being built.
-Subsequent calls are then instant.

 It will run a bash shell, check out [direnv](https://direnv.net/) and the [use flake](https://direnv.net/man/direnv-stdlib.1.html#codeuse-flake-ltinstallablegtcode)